 Faculty, staff, and students are required to acquire and install an anti-virus for their personally-owned computers.
 For your convenience, we have provided a list of anti-virus recommendations at https://www.luther.edu/helpdesk/antivirus/

-Contact the LIS Technology Help Desk at [email protected] or extension 1000 with questions.
+Contact the Technology Help Desk at [email protected] or extension 1000 with questions.

 Just as with computer hardware, many software manufacturers and retailers offer academic pricing discounts.
 As employees of an educational institution, Luther College faculty and staff can take advantage of this discount to buy software for their personal computers at low prices.
 Some discount programs for specific software programs are detailed below, but you can often find academic pricing deals just by inquiring of retailers or visiting academic-specific web sites such as http://www.academicsuperstore.com.

 Luther faculty and staff are also eligible for discounts on Apple software.
 The Luther Apple Store that is in place for buying computers also provides academic pricing on Apple software.
-Discounted software includes QuickTime, iLife, GarageBand, and Mac OS X. Visit the store and click on the Apple Software link on the menu on the left-hand side of the page.
+Visit the store and click on the Apple Software link on the menu on the left-hand side of the page.

 Preus Library has access to over 50 electronic databases and indexes of journals and their articles.
 The library’s subscriptions include both general and subject-specific databases.
 Faculty and staff can access and search these databases when on the Luther network.
 A selection of general databases and relevant tutorials can be found at https://www.luther.edu/library/howto/scholarly-article/, while a list of all the databases and indexes the library subscribes to is available at http://guides.luther.edu/databases.

-LIS does full hardware repair on Luther-owned equipment for faculty and staff.
-In addition, the LIS Technology Help Desk provides limited hardware and software re-installs for personally owned computers of Luther students, faculty, and staff.
-Information is available on hardware repair, or just stop by the Help Desk in Preus Library.
-You can also contact the Help Desk at [email protected] or extension 1000.
+ITS does full hardware repair on Luther-owned equipment for faculty and staff.
+In addition, the ITS Technology Help Desk provides limited hardware and software re-installs for personally owned computers of Luther students, faculty, and staff.
+Information is available on hardware repair, or just stop by the Technology Help Desk in Preus Library.
+You can also contact the Technology Help Desk at [email protected] or extension 1000.